tamaravdd/iese-dsmba/README.md

 The objectives of this course are:
 -	To introduce data science for business.
--	To show, through examples, how data scientists use Python to analyze data.
+-	To show through examples how data scientists use AI and Python to analyze data.
 -	To communicate data-driven insights effectively through visualization and narrative.

 ### Evaluation